bjbschmitt/AMFM_decompy/README.txt

-Due these modifications, if you were running AMFM_decompy 1.0.6 or earlier versions with their default settings, you may obtain slightly different results from the ones obtained by running AMFM_decompy 1.0.7. with the new default parameters.
+Due these modifications, if you were running AMFM_decompy 1.0.6 or earlier versions with their default settings, you may obtain slightly different results from the ones obtained by running AMFM_decompy 1.0.7 and later versions. with the new default parameters.

 Therefore, if you really need to obtain exactly the same results from previous versions, you must provide the old parameter values to the yaapt function.
 For